 In a more accurate simulation of the exhaust vane pressure losses the turbine exit angle is not calculated but read from the map of the preceding turbine.
-Maps with exit angle tables can be created with the help of Smooth T 8.2.
+Maps with exit angle tables can be created with the help of Smooth T 9.

 The dependency of the pressure losses from the flow incidence is described with a detailed model that employs different losses for negative and positive incidence angles.
 Within the positive and negative flat ranges around the minimum loss flow angle the losses due to incidence are negligible.
+The design point has to be in the flat range and the min loss flow angle has to be chosen accordingly in the design.
 Outside the flat ranges the magnitude of the losses are described with the positive respectively negative incidence loss constants (c{pos} and c{neg}).